ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 description: A receipe for setting up a virtual environment for Python projects.
 title: "Setting Up Virtual Environments in Python"
 categories: [python, data science, development]
-toc: true
+toc: false
 ---

 # Setting up virtual environments in Python

 ## A Clean, Well-Lighted Place

-written 04 January 2021 by Eric M. Baumel, MD
+written 04 January 2021 by Eric M. Baumel

 > This is an opinionated set of instructions to set up virtual environments for each project.